aih/linkedlegislation-blog/aboutme.md

 ![Ari standing next to a model of One Vanderbilt](/assets/img/AriProfile1.jpg){: .aboutPortrait}

 I'm Ari Hershowitz.
-I'm a dad of 2 daughters, living in California and working to bring transparency and modern software tools to government.
+I'm a dad of 2 daughters, live in California and work to increase transparency and build modern software tools in the public interest.
 I'm passionate about change-management in organizations, in text versions, and in career trajectory.
 I've worked to:

 <div class="aboutmecontainer"  markdown="1">
 - Modernize Congress and other Legislatures